How Do You Clean Infant Ears?

 When to Visit a Doctor

-Take your baby to a paediatrician when there is an excessive build-up of earwax in your baby’s ears and you are unable to remove the wax with the remedies mentioned above.
-Also, if there are symptoms of infection such as drainage of milky fluid, ear pain, fever, or even hearing loss after removal of wax, check with your baby’s doctor at the earliest.
+Take your baby to a paediatrician when there is an excessive build-up of earwax in your baby’s ears, and you are unable to remove the wax with the remedies mentioned above.
+Also, if there are symptoms of infection, such as drainage of milky fluid, ear pain, fever, or even hearing loss after the removal of wax, check with your baby’s doctor as soon as possible.

 Baby earwax is not harmful unless it collects in abnormal quantities or gets infected.
 Choosing safe and careful measures to clean your baby’s ears will prove to be beneficial.
 However, if they don’t work and you notice anything out of the ordinary with regards to your baby’s health, check with your baby’s paediatrician.